-- Report actual or suspected unethical conduct and use all legal means to combat any suspected criminal activities. - > Stand up for what is right. - Protect the identity of whistle-blowers and do not victimise anyone who reports criminal or unethical activities. - > Do not tarnish someone's good name maliciously. - > Do not become involved in criminal or unethical behaviour in your work or private life. - Do not engage in cybercrime, including the unlawful interception of data, cyber fraud, forgery, extortion or terrorism.
+- Report actual or suspected unethical conduct and use all legal means to combat any suspected criminal activities. - Stand up for what is right.

+- Protect the identity of whistle-blowers and do not victimise anyone who reports criminal or unethical activities. - > Do not tarnish someone's good name maliciously. - Do not become involved in criminal or unethical behaviour in your work or private life. - Do not engage in cybercrime, including the unlawful interception of data, cyber fraud, forgery, extortion or terrorism.

-Obtain consent for outside work and political activities
+Obtain consent for outside work and behave responsibly when participating in political activities

-- Get consent from your line manager for outside work activities and any type of additional payment you might receive that may place you in conflict with group or client interests. - Be responsible when taking part in political activities, ensuring you do not bring the group into disrepute. - > Do not use company resources to conduct private work or political activities. - > Be wary as to how you use social media in your private capacity.
+- Get consent from your line manager for outside work activities and any type of additional payment you might receive that may place you in conflict with group or client interests. - Be responsible when taking part in political activities, ensuring you do not bring the group into disrepute. - Do not use company resources to conduct private work or political activities. - Be wary as to how you use social media in your private capacity.

-Ensure ethical use of data and information
+Ensure ethical use of data

-- Ensure that data is appropriately protected and secured and used responsibly in accordance with applicable group policies and frameworks. - Build trust with customers, colleagues and suppliers by being transparent regarding the use of their personal information/data and the lawful basis that applies. - Ensure that a lawful basis applies where personal information is used for a particular purpose. - Ensure that the purpose for which data is used will be able to withstand scrutiny (from customers, media, regulators or society). - Be as vigilant about protecting company information and customer, employee or supplier personal information as you would be about protecting your own personal information.
+- Ensure that data is appropriately protected and secured and used responsibly in accordance with applicable group policies and frameworks. - Build trust with customers, colleagues and suppliers by being transparent regarding the use of their personal information/data and the lawful basis that applies for a particular purpose. - Ensure that the use of personal information from collection to deletion is carried out in compliance with data protection legislation and contractual undertakings, and will be able to withstand scrutiny (from customers, media, regulators or society). - Be as vigilant about protecting company information and customer, employee or supplier personal information as you would be about protecting your own personal information. - Timeously report any suspected compromise or breach of personal information using the appropriate internal procedures.